tiandavis/fitness/README.md

 ## Accessibility

 The application is accessible and can be navigated using the keyboard.

+How to Navigate by Keyboard:
+- Use the tab key to navigate forward through the application and the enter key to select an item.
+- Use shft + tab to navigate backwards.

+Enable VoiceOver on your device to test the application's speech capabilities.

 The application is also responsive and can be used on mobile devices.

-Enable VoiceOver on your device to test the application's voice navigation capabilities.

 ## Test the application